About

 Myers Briggs: ENFJ | Astrology: Taurus

-5 artists: Jackie Morris, Gabriel Tamaya, Brian Andreas, Purkey, and Rothko
+5 artists: Jackie Morris, William Morris, Gabrielle Tamaya, Brian Andreas, and James Purkey.

 Monoculture, by FS Michaels;

-Eleanor Justice is an ecosystems thinker and futurist with decades of cross-industry experience in behind-the-scenes creative problem solving.
+Bio: Eleanor Justice is an systems thinker and futurist with decades of cross-industry experience in behind-the-scenes creative problem solving.

 She has been described as a “human think tank” and has quietly served as a strategic advisor for small startups, community groups, activists, and individual artisans throughout the mid-Atlantic.